openstack-archive/daisycloud-core/README.md

 # yum install -y epel-release
 # yum install -y centos-release-openstack-mitaka
 # cd tools
 # ./daisy-compile-rpm.sh
 # cd ../make
 # make allrpm
 ```

-Then the artifacts will be at target/el7/noarch/, with name such as installdaisy_el7_noarch.bin.
+The artifacts will be at target/el7/noarch/, with name such as installdaisy_el7_noarch.bin.

 ## Install Daisy